More by Quan ToSplunk Search Processing Language (SPL) and Nobl9

 - Which services are trending in the wrong direction (so I can have someone keep an eye on them)?

-Keeping those questions in mind, users will see the dashboard turn yellow when a service has SLOs with their error budget below 20% and red when they exceed all their error budget for the current time window.
+Keeping those questions in mind, users will see the dashboard turn yellow when a service has SLOs with their error budget below 20% and red when they exceed all their error budgets for the current time window.
 Each service is evaluated based on the current time window, so it’s easy to get a high-level view of all services even if their error budgets are being calculated differently.

 Services are grouped by projects, and clicking into the service shows a summary of the SLOs with their remaining budgets.